Lanceflare Photoblog

 We arrived in no time, exited the van, with camera and tripod and all, and were warned to be careful walking on ice or very slippery snow.
 And as we settled near the entrance, the first cranes flew in, from the distant forest, barely flapping their wings, seemingly gliding effortlessly towards us.
 What a sight!

-Although we would have ample opportunities to shoot those elegant birds, the sound of the shutter clicks started almost immediately, and in the course of the next hour or so, we would walk along the (wooded) fenced area for better position and closer shots.
+Although we would have ample opportunities to shoot those elegant birds, the sound of the shutter clicks started almost immediately, and in the course of the next hour or so, we would walk along the (wooded) fenced area for better positions and closer shots.
 IN the distance, some Redpoll finches flew around in small flocks, while at the edge of the forest, a lone White-tailed eagle patrolled.

-We had a really packed up schedule so when told to 'pack up and get in the van', we packed up.
+We had a really packed schedule, so when told to 'pack up and get in the van', we packed up.
 And got in the van, pronto!
 Next stop, Daryl told us, would bring us to a heavily forested area, and a tree where, we hoped, we would have a chance to take photos of the beautiful Ural owl.

 And then both my legs were in the air.

-Lesson learned, and bottom still aching quite a bit, we very, very slowly made our way down a small path, looking treacherous and just waiting to take us down, the back up a trail, and finally stopped at the edge of a small ravine.
+Lesson learned, and bottom still aching quite a bit, we very, very slowly made our way down a small path, looking treacherous and just waiting to take us down, the backup a trail, and finally stopped at the edge of a small ravine.
 On the other side, a single tree with a hole in its centre, and, to our delight, a single Ural owl looking very sleepy, indeed!

 DAY 3 - February 1st